apache/guacamole-website/faq.md

 performance is concerned, there is an X.Org driver for Guacamole currently under development which achieves the same goal (see above).

+### I would like to access web pages via Guacamole.
+Can you add support for HTTP(s)? {#support-http}
+No. Guacamole is designed to be a remote desktop client, and the goal is not to provide a complete remote access solution (VPN, Proxy, Zero-Trust, etc.).
+There are many existing services available for VPN, Reverse Proxy, and the like, and Guacamole can complement these solutions by providing a remote desktop component to those systems, either operating alongside it or by using the API and common code to build a custom solution.
+However, adding VPN or (Reverse) Proxy components to Guacamole is outside the scope of the project.

 Development / integration {#development}
 ----------------------------------------